 This flexibility in typing is called dynamic typing.
 The variable itself doesn’t have a type, but the object you create does.
 Besides that, Python is a strongly typed language, meaning that an object’s type will not change once it is created.
 For example, the string “2” will not magically turn into a number when you use it in an equation like “2” + 2.
 Python will throw a TypeError if you do so.

 With the recent addition of explicit typing support, Python offers a nice hybrid model.
-I feel like the’ve hit the sweet spot.
+I feel like they’ve hit the sweet spot.
 If you’re hacking away, leave out the typing stuff.
 But if you’re writing applications, you can (and should) specify types.
 The interpreter will ignore them, but your linter and/or IDE can use the type hints to catch potential problems.
-Even better: your IDE will offer you superb auto-completion because it now knows the types of all your objects.
+Even better: your IDE will offer you superb auto-completion because it now knows the types of all your objects, without having to guess.

 I get the feeling that the Python community has embraced the new explicit typing.
 As an example, the popular API framework FastAPI uses typing extensively.
 It’s one of the reasons it’s so easy to use: because of explicit typing, you get great auto-completion in your Python IDE too.